Last Updated: July 10, 2024

 United States of America

-💰 Compare Dan Patrick's Net Worth
+1. What Is Dan Patrick's Net Worth And Salary?

 What is Dan Patrick's Net Worth and Salary?

 Dan Patrick is an American sportscaster, radio personality, and actor who has a net worth of $40 million.
-Dan Patrick is perhaps best known for his radio show "The Dan Patrick Show" on Premiere Radio Networks, and for his 18-year career at ESPN.
+Dan Patrick is perhaps best known for his radio show "The Dan Patrick Show" on Premiere Radio Networks and for his 18-year career at ESPN.

 Salary